vstinner/misc/cpython/pep-coordinated-python-release.rst

 Checking if projects of the `selected projects`_ are running well on the master branch of Python can be automated using a distributed CI.

-Existing CIs using by each projects can be used.
+Existing CIs can be reused.

 New CIs can be added for projects which are not tested on the next Python yet.